dm7500/dm7500.github.io/_oscp-prep/2020-01-23-HTB-Tartarsauce.md

 ![](/assets/htb-tartarsauce/wwwdata_os_enum.png)

-We can see form some simple enumeration that we're in a shell was `www-data`, on a server running Ubuntu 16.04.4, with a kernel version of 4.15.0-041500-generic.
+We can see from some simple enumeration that we're in a shell was `www-data`, on a server running Ubuntu 16.04.4, with a kernel version of 4.15.0-041500-generic.

-If we do `sudo -l` to see the sudoers file for www-data, we get the below result.
+If we do `sudo -l` to see the sudoers file for `www-data`, we get the below result.

 ![](/assets/htb-tartarsauce/wwwdata_sudoers.png)